Digital wellbeing expert

-Social media puts enormous social pressure on kids today.
+Social media puts enormous pressure on kids today.
 This digital resilience toolkit with a focus on social media will help you make sure your child is ready to deal with it.

 Teenager Molly Russell’s suicide in 2019 at age 14 was one of the first to grab international attention as being potentially influenced by content shared on social media.
 But increases in self-harm and suicide, especially among girls, had already started a decade earlier.
 According to Jonathan Haidt, PhD NYU Stern School of Business, Social Psychologist, and featured in The Social Dilemma, the number of girls in the U.S. performing self harm compared to a decade ago (around the start of social media in 2009) has gone way up – 62% for older teen girls and 189% for pre-teen girls.
 With the same pattern for suicide, up 70% for older teens and up 151% for pre teens.

 Today, 85% of teens are using social media, and by the age of 13 – 14, seeing upsetting content online is commonplace.
 And while teens know where to turn for help (e.g. support lines), they often won’t because they don’t think their experience is bad enough – so they are left with often unresolved, uneasy feelings, which can build over time.
 Hate or hurtful speech, as well as racism, they said, is everywhere.
 Sadly, the Covid-19 pandemic has only exaggerated the risk of online harm.
 Teenagers are well equipped to spot strangers, however they struggle with determining the difference between a joke or harmful content in messaging.